Loading...

 To get started with lib, include the shared script within your resource's fxmanifest.lua

 You are able to select modules to be loaded, however they will also dynamically import.
-This can be done via the dirk_libs
+This can be done via the dirk_libsmanifest option

 This is a list of all the resources that this lib will bridge for, add your own by making a PR or contacting me on discord.